How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 What's a B2B Buyer Persona?

-A buyer persona goes beyond broad demographics to describe emotional needs and wants, interests and motivations.
+A buyer persona goes beyond broad demographics to describe emotional needs and wants, interests, and motivations.
 It's a detailed description of a person who is your ideal customer.

 Buyer personas are based on research and real-life information about your existing customers.
 A strong persona helps you to personalize communications and make them more engaging.
 Buyer personas will guide everything from the content you create, to what you say in your email, to how the sales team approaches the sales process.
-Ultimately, you want your customers to feel like you really get them when they read your website, blogs or speak with sales.
+Ultimately, you want your customers to feel like you get them when they read your website, blogs, or speak with sales.

 Get these "Seven Tips for Creating Irresistible Content and Offers"